lf-edge/eve-tools/INSTALL.md

 ## On Linux

-### Installing on Debian/Ubuntu
+### Installing on Ubuntu

 The dpkg files are available the respective release artifacts page.

-e.g. to install v1.0.0 version of lfedge-eve-tools on Debian, follow these steps:
+e.g. to install v1.0.0 version of lfedge-eve-tools on Ubuntu, follow these steps:

 `wget https://github.com/cshari-zededa/lfedge-eve-tools/releases/download/v1.0.0/cshari-zededa.list`